 I’m not sure if it matters intellectually what we call this kind of endeavor.
 I want to learn from scholars such as Klepp.
 I also want to learn from scholars such as the political theorist Timothy Mitchell, who takes environmental history seriously and who says that material things have “political properties” that offer people opportunities to exercise “socio-technical agency.”
 Ultimately, I think we’re trying to understand the inextricable combination of ideas, social relationships, material properties, and physical connections that change over time and that explain the human predicament in its fullness.

 I’m glad you think so highly of Klepp’s book!
 I think you’re right that in the corner of history she and I work in there are lots of intersections between your field and our field.

 It’s amazing to think that academic historians have managed largely to avoid grappling with the materiality of history.
 Public historians working with material culture and the built environment have been so far ahead of the academic historians in so many ways.
 Here’s hoping that The Republic of Nature will become a tremendous resource to all historians.
 Good luck on your book tour, and at your special session of the Organization for American Historians next month!

-3 Responses to “More on “the bloody, rich mulch of life:” Part II of my interview with The Republic of Nature author Mark Fiege”
+5 thoughts on “More on “the bloody, rich mulch of life:” Part II of my interview with The Republic of Nature author Mark Fiege”